anonym-author/loaders-modelling/README.md

 From within your virtual environment, you can install the dependencies with: `pip install -r requirements.txt`

 # Usage
+## verify.py
+`verify.py` takes a model and a file as input and tells whether the file respects the constraints in the model (`verification`).
+(See Section 5.1)

 ## generate.py
-The `generate.py` script produce a test-case that complies to the rules given in input.
+The `generate.py` script produce a test-case that complies to the rules given in input (see Section 5.2).
 The script takes two lists of models.
 The first list, that starts with the `--assert` flag, is made of by the models whose conditions must be asserted in the test-case.
 This list must contain at least one model file.
 The second (and optional) list, tagged with `--negates`, contains those models that the test-case must disown.
-In other words, the test-case produced complies with all the models in the `assert` list, but with none of those in the `negates` list.
+In other words, the test-case produced complies with all the models in the `assert` list, but with none of those in the `negates` list (see Section 5.4).

+## explore_conditions.py
+This script performs corner case generation (see Section 5.3).

-## verify.py
+## differential.py
-`verify.py` takes a model and a file as input and tells whether the file respects the constraints in the model (`verification`).
+This scripts enumerates all the differences among models (see Section 5.5).

 ## Generics
 Both scripts should be run from within the root directory of the project.